dd-harp/exDE/README.md

 companion to the discrete stochastic [Micro-MoB](https://github.com/dd-harp/MicroMoB/tree/main) framework.

-To get started, please consider reading some of the articles in the dropdown panels above.
+To get started, please consider reading some of the articles in the dropdown panels above, at our [website](https://dd-harp.github.io/exDE/).
 The 3 sections ending in "Component" describe particular models implementing the interface for each of those components (adult mosquitoes, aquatic mosquitoes, and humans), and show a simulation at their equilibrium values.
-The section "Articles" has more in-depth examples, including an extended walk through of how to set up and run a model in [5-3-4 Spatial Example](articles/ex_534.html).
+The section "Articles" has more in-depth examples, including an extended walk through of how to set up and run a model in `vignette("5-3-4 Example")`.
 The section "Functions" documents each function exported by the package.

 ## Installation